-Snowy Owl sightings are on the rise, and what a sight to behold!
+Snowy Owl sightings are on the rise farther south for the winter, and what a sight to behold!

 Imagine walking along a beach in northern Massachusetts on a cold January day.
 Just as you round a corner, you come face-to-face with a two-foot-tall white owl.
 He briefly regards you with an inquisitive stare and then takes off into the sky, where his five-foot wingspan casts shadows on the sand as you stand there in disbelief.
 If this sounds like a dream, or a scene from Harry Potter, that’s exactly how it felt to a friend of mine, who went for a brisk beach walk last winter and stumbled upon this iconic arctic bird.

 At first, I asked my friend if she had possibly misidentified the bird.
 She quickly whipped out her iPhone, and sure enough, standing like a regal sentry on the dunes at Crane’s Beach in Ipswich, Massachusetts, was a “Snowie,” as they are known by bird enthusiasts.
 The very next day I was at the beach, hoping for my own encounter.

 It turns out my friend was not alone in her sighting of a Snowy Owl that winter.
 During the past two years, bird watchers from across the U.S. have reported increased numbers of sightings.
 It is not uncommon for a small number of Snowies to migrate “south” to the northernmost states of the U.S. However, it is unusual for so many of these Arctic emissaries to be showing up in so many places, including locations as far south as Kansas.